carlobiermann/lora-mesh/01_examples_to_test_hardware/README.md

 ## Examples to test the hardware

-The hardware used for these sketches are:
+The hardware for these programs:

 - [LilyGO TTGO T-Beam v0.7](http://www.lilygo.cn/prod_view.aspx?TypeId=50033&Id=1237&FId=t3:50033:3)
 - [Heltec ESP32 WiFi LoRa (V2)](https://heltec.org/project/wifi-lora-32/)

+Due to antenna issues of the Heltect modules I decided to continue the project with T-Beams only.

 |Folder    |Description |Sources |
 |----------|------------|-------|